Teri Garr, star of ‘Young Frankenstein’ and ‘Tootsie,’ dead at 79

 In “Tootsie,” Garr played a put-upon struggling actress who was dating Dustin Hoffman‘s protagonist who in turn goes on to great fame pretending to be a woman on a soap opera.
 The role scored Garr a nomination for best supporting actress at the 1983 Academy Awards.

-“I was proud,” Garr wrote of the nomination in her 2005 memoir, “Speedbumps.”
+“I was proud,” Garr wrote of the nomination in her 2005 memoir, “Speedbumps: Flooring it Through Hollywood.”
 “The Academy not only knew I existed, they thought I was good!”

 Also in 1983, she played advertising executive Caroline Butler in the rousing family comedy “Mr. Mom” alongside Michael Keaton.